 - In Ed, Edd n Eddy Eddy gets a package from his brother that turns out to be a bunch of baby stuff.
 Ed is fascinated by the baby rattle.

-- Dexter frequently experiences this, due to being a Ditzy Genius.
+- The title character of Dexter's Laboratory frequently experiences this, due to being a Ditzy Genius.

 - A constant problem for Soos in Gravity Falls.